10 Ways to Boost Compliance in Your Firm

 Avoid repeating mistakes by tweaking or rewriting the rules when you need to.

-By placing compliance centre-stage and keeping it top of mind, you can identify any gaps which increase the compliance risk.
+By placing compliance centre-stage and keeping it in mind, you can identify gaps that increase the compliance risk.

 10. Continuously improve